mkirby42/PyISRU/posts/how_long_to_mars_base.md

 …the simulation shows that we can transport 6,240 people and 123,900 tons of cargo to Mars in just six launch windows, or 12.8 years.

 That’s more than enough to establish a self-sufficient outpost with a crew of 5,000 and the necessary infrastructure.
 Even after accounting for retirement and replacement of aging ships, the system supports sustained growth at this scale.

-In other words: with a modestly scaled production effort and a few hundred ships, a robust, continuously growing Martian base is not just possible—it’s plausible.
+In other words: with an ambitious but achievable production effort and a few hundred ships, a robust, continuously growing Martian base isn't just possible, it’s realistic.

 Here’s how the fleet grows across 25 years of continuous shipbuilding and launch window cycles: